 What to know before you visit the Bodie Island Lighthouse

-Because of the recent restorations, visitors are not able to access the interior of the lighthouse, however the lighthouse grounds are still open for exploring and photos, and the original light keepers' home, remodeled in 1992, now serves as a ranger station and Outer Banks information center.
+Since completion of recent restorations, visitors are again able to access the interior of the lighthouse, and the lighthouse grounds are still open for exploring and photos.
+The original light keepers' home, remodeled in 1992, now serves as a ranger station and Outer Banks information center.

 The grounds surrounding the Bodie Island Lighthouse, a mixture of marshlands, maritime forest and small saltwater ponds, are a popular destination for nature lovers and bird watchers.
 Its proximity to the Pea Island Wildlife Refuge, just across the Bonner Bridge, means that hundreds of species pass by the Bodie Island Lighthouse on a regular basis.
 On your next visit, be sure and bring your binoculars and your camera.